gboehl/dynare/src/source/the-model-file.rst

     ``conditional_variance_decomposition`` option if measurement error
     is present.
 It is similar to
     :mvar:`oo_.conditional_variance_decomposition`, but the
     decomposition will be conducted of the measured variables.
 It contains a three-dimensional array with the result of the decomposition.
-The first dimension corresponds to forecast horizons (as declared with the option), the second dimension corresponds to observed endogenous variables (in the order of declaration), the third dimension corresponds to exogenous variables (in the order of declaration), with the last column corresponding to the contribution of the measurement error.
+The first dimension corresponds to the endogenous variables (in the order of declaration after the command or in ``M_.endo_names`` if not specified), the second dimension corresponds to the forecast horizons (as declared with the option), and the third dimension corresponds to the exogenous variables (in the order of declaration), with the last column corresponding to the contribution of the measurement error.